 Tristan da Cunha, in the Atlantic Ocean, is the most isolated island on Earth with their nearest neighbour being 2,120 km away.

-On December 2nd, 2013 Icelandic Police may have shot and killed someone for the first time...ever!
+On December 2nd, 2013 Icelandic Police Officers shot and killed someone for the first time...ever!
 Police responded to a man firing a shotgun from his home and were forced to respond.
 It's unsure as to whether this goes back to 1944 when Iceland received independence, or whether it goes back to its founding in the 9th century.

 Zimbabwe's inflation rate at one point was 500,000,000,000%!
 A $100 billion banknote could buy 3 eggs.
 In 2015 Zimbabwe officially phased out its local currency.
 175 quadrillion (175,000,000,000,000,000) ZWR would be exchanged for 5 US dollars.